irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Standard - shotgun focused. https://pd2builder.netlify.app/?s=1G0H00xkc10-9010-6H00&p=l&a=3&t=i&d=3
 As always, focus on reviving your team to get your cooldown up.
 Heals from activation of the ampule and passive regen from hostage taker should be enough sustain.
 Use Messiah's basic feature of being able to never fully go down to get your cooldown back, or activate it if you need to clutch the situation you are currently in.
 Weapons to use:
 450 or 325 damage class primary shotgun, focused on dealing with multiple enemies, so Donald's Horizontal Leveller is recommended, along with default ammo, focused on stability.
+Using 450 damage class priamry with breacing rounds can also be considered on some heists.
 325 damage class secondary shotgun, focusing on mostly accuracy and DPS (so bigger ROF ones), to deal with snipers and bulldozers.
 Use slugs if shields are a big problem for you, but i'd recommend using Flechette ammo.
 Use any melee you prefer.

 # CUSTOM PERK - Brawler: